 For instance, INTP = (INTR * DAAC * PRFC * INDX) / (nb of days in the year).

-The interest amount to pay to the account holder is then the eligible balance multiplied by INTP - without multiplication by the (inflation) index a second time.
+The interest amount to pay to the account owner is then the eligible balance multiplied by INTP - without multiplication by the (inflation) index a second time.

 For redemption payment, the generic cash price received per product [MT564 / E2 / 90a / OFFR <> seev.031 – E2 / PriceDetails / GenericCashPriceReceivedPerProduct] is calculated taking into account the index.

-The redemption amount to pay to the account holder is then the eligible balance multiplied by OFFR, - without multiplication by the (inflation) index a second time.
+The redemption amount to pay to the account owner is then the eligible balance multiplied by OFFR, - without multiplication by the (inflation) index a second time.

 The difference compared with an interest payment is that there is no way to show what the OFFR rate was before it was multiplied with the index; only the resulting OFFR can be included in the message.